*This post may contain affiliate links.

 The next stop for us on the Vermont Bakery Tour from King Arthur Flour was Birchgrove Baking, located in the capital city of Montpelier!

-We arrived there a bit later in the afternoon than we had intended, which was entirely my fault.
-While driving down Route 2, I spied the entrance to Hope Cemetery.
-This is a place I had heard of many times but had not visited, and I insisted on a quick drive through.
-It may seem like a strange thing to mention in a post about bakeries, but one of the best parts of doing this tour has been the drives, and taking in the scenery of spots in Vermont we don't often get to.
+We arrived at the bakery a bit later in the afternoon than we'd intended.
+This was entirely my fault: while driving down Route 2, I spied the entrance to Hope Cemetery, a place I had heard of many times but had not visited.
+I insisted on a quick drive through.

-Then it was on to Montpelier.
+After Hope Cemetery, it was on to the bakery.

 We found Birchgrove Baking on Elm Street, very near the busy downtown.
 The bright space inside is decked out in cheerful yellows, along with accent walls of black and white forest wallpaper, and spots of robins egg blue on chairs and in cupboards.